Industrial Woven Wire Mesh

 In addition to weaving on the loom to the dimensions you specify, Banker Wire offers many additional services that may be beneficial to your operations.

-• Banker Wire operates 15 wire mesh looms with all-encompassing capabilities to handle both large and small jobs.
+• Banker Wire operates over 15 wire mesh looms with all-encompassing capabilities to handle both large and small jobs.
 120” wide weaving capabilities.

 • Shearing up to 14′ wide